besamulaj/tccm-homeworks_ACT/project2/INSTALL.md

-An INSTALL.md file with clear instructions on how to compile and run the program
+An INSTALL.md file with clear instructions on how to compile and run the program....

+tbw